 is in the domain of $\mathcal A$ and solves \eqref{e:SE}.
 Third, one uses the integral form \eqref{e:f_h} and properties of $(Q_t)_{t\ge 0}$ to derive regularity estimates for the solution \eqref{e:f_h}.
 To see why these steps lead to an upper bound for the distance between an arbitrary distribution and $\pi$, let $Z$ denote a strictly stable random vector with distribution $\pi$, for any $\RR^d$-valued random vector $F$, one has

-Ranging $h$ in a class of functions that guarantees convergence in distribution, and using the regularity estimates of \eqref{e:f_h} obtained in the third step, together with the explicit form of $\mathcal A$, one would obtain an upper bound for a certain distance between $F$ and $Z$.
+Ranging $h$ in a class of functions that is large enough to guarantee convergence in distribution, and using the regularity estimates of \eqref{e:f_h} obtained in the third step, together with the explicit form of $\mathcal A$, one would obtain an upper bound for a certain distance between $F$ and $Z$.

-Though conceivable, carrying out rigorously each of the aforementioned steps and claims in the context of stable approximation is certainly a non-trivial task.
+Carrying out rigorously each of the aforementioned steps and claims in the context of stable approximation is a non-trivial task.
 In dimension one, Xu \cite{Xu19} considered the case of symmetric $\al$-stable law with $\al>1$.
 The approach of \cite{Xu19} was then generalized in \cite{CNX19+} to asymmetric $\al$-stable law with $\al>1$, and in \cite{AH19} to a class of infinitely divisible distributions with finite first moment.
-Later, Chen \textit{et al.} \cite{CNXYZ19+} considered non-integrable $\al$-stable approximation (necessarily $\alpha\le 1$).
-In higher dimension, Arras and Houdr\'e \cite{AH19+} carried out the aforementioned second step (construction of the solution to Stein's equation) for a class of self-decomposable distributions which includes multivariate stable laws.
+Later, Chen \textit{et al.} \cite{CNXYZ19+} considered non-integrable $\al$-stable approximation ($\alpha\le 1$).
+In higher dimensions, Arras and Houdr\'e \cite[Theorem 4.2]{AH19+} executed the aforementioned second step (construction of the solution to Stein's equation) for a class of self-decomposable distributions which includes multivariate stable laws.